adica/embed-items/README.md

 # embed-items

 * introduction - where I work, what we doing there.
-* what we did until now - `iframe` with `src`, the source is on our servers
+* what we did until now - `iframe` with `src`, the source is on our servers, show code snnipet
 * what is the problem with classic iframe embed -
  * very slow
  * not responsive desgin (js nedded)
  * hard to do SEO
  * `post-messages` are very slow
- * `iframe` is placed very low on the browser resources quoue
+ * `iframe` asstets are prioritize very low on browser quoue
 * freindly iframe
   * what is it - A friendly iframe is an iframe that shares the same domain as the main page it is hosted on (an iframe without `src`).
+  * usage code snipet
   * pros
     * faster
     * seo